Here's a compounding problem.

 Words are abuzz amongst fans and non-fans alike in saying that Pink Floyd’s “Echoes” is perhaps the most beautiful song ever written, if one could stand its 23-minute symphony-class length.
 I don’t know whether they do deserve that envelope, but the song's accompanying surrealistic lyrics by Roger Waters surely would stand up to the reputation if that is to be really so:

-And Deep beneath the rolling waves in labyrinths of coral caves
+Overhead the albatross hangs motionless upon the air And Deep beneath the rolling waves in labyrinths of coral caves

 The echo of a distant sound comes willowing across the sand